department-of-veterans-affairs/va.gov-team/products/education-careers/stem/research/wizard-update/prototype-phase/stem-wizard-update-prototype-research-discussion-guide.md

 **Think Aloud**

-While you are going through the site, we ask that you Please think aloud and vocalize your thoughts, and decisions as you see each page.
+While you are going through the site, we ask that you please think aloud and vocalize your thoughts, and decisions as you see each page.
 We are interested in your first reaction to each page.
 The more you say about what you are thinking and wondering, the more we’ll learn.
 If you have questions, it’s likely that many other Veterans will too.
-This may seem strange at first, but it helps us understand what you are thinking and helps us so much with our work.
+This may seem strange at first, but it helps us understand what you are thinking and helps us so much with our research.

 [Half of participants will complete Scenario 1A and Scenario 2]
 [Half of participants will complete Scenario 1B and Scenario 2]